 Watch out World!
 I’ve been lucky enough to perform all over the US, Canada and Europe ~ working with young talent and big stars.
 Theatre, concerts, recording, directing and lots of teaching.
-I’ve also had the opportunity to make some noise… ...
+I’ve also had the opportunity to represent some incredible organizations that are close to my heart and really make some noise… ...

 I’ve been performing in cabarets and concert halls all over North America and Europe for over 20 years.
 The most recent iteration of my cabaret show, “Lush & Hora” has paired me with the talents of Grammy Award-winner, Lorin Sklamberg, I’ve also had the good fortune to sing duets with Neil Sedaka at Carnegie Hall, dance...

 2009 marked the 10th Anniversary of my labor of love, Kids & Yiddish: A Musical Adventure – at our new off Broadway home – the Baruch Performing Arts Center.
 It featured a company of 6 talented performers, including award-winning puppeteer, Jenny Romaine (Circus Amok, Great Small Works), newcomers Amy Erlanger and Stav...

 So, one of my other little hobbies is marrying people… well, not marrying them like I married my husband Mike, but, you know… Marrying People!
 To each other!!
 I’m officially called an “Ordained Clergy Person” — but I also answer to “Duchess” “High Priestess” and sometimes even...

 Polls open April 13th

 ~ ~ ~ ~ ~

 Let us carry the spirit that was entrusted to us…

 –לאָמיר טראָגן דעמ גײַסט וואָס מען האָט אונדז פארטרויט